 Attracting bees is simple.
 Just be sure to plant flowers that are blue, white, yellow or purple in your garden.
 These are the favorites in a honeybee garden.
 Further, you can create little areas for nesting for the bees, and this will keep them near your garden so your garden will be pollinated as necessary.

 Another way to be successful attracting bees is the make sure the plants that attract bees are flowering in your garden.
-Make sure you buy plants that will flower during different parts of the season to keep the garden flourishing throughout the summer and well into fall.
+Buy plants that will flower during different parts of the season to keep the garden flourishing throughout the summer and well into fall.

 Flowers That Attract Bees

-To keep bees coming around all season, and to keep them happy and cause honeybee pollination, you will want to plant flowers that keep flowering throughout the season.
-Also, there are specific plants and flowers that the honeybee is completely attracted to.
+To keep bees coming around all season, and to keep them happy and cause honeybee pollination, plant flowers that keep flowering throughout the season.
+Also, there are specific plants and flowers that the honeybee is attracted to.
 These include the following:

 The flowers that appear on these plants definitely make a great honeybee garden.